tspannhw/FLiP-Py-ADS-B/README.md

 * field:   hex is ICAO identifier
 * field:   flight is IDENT identifier
-* field:   alt_baro is altitude in feet
+* field:   altBaro is altitude in feet
 * field:   lat, lon is latitude and longitude
 * field:   gs is ground speed in knots
+* field:   altGeom is altitude
+* Altitude (Barometric): 5,825 ft Altitude (Geometric):

 ### Future Updates